Peggy Sue Got Married

 Peggy Sue Got Married is a 1986 American fantasy comedy-drama film directed by Francis Ford Coppola starring Kathleen Turner as a woman on the verge of a divorce, who finds herself transported back to the days of her senior year in high school in 1960.
 The film was written by husband-and-wife team Jerry Leichtling and Arlene Sarner.

 The film was a box office success and received positive reviews from critics.
 It was nominated for three Academy Awards: Best Actress (Turner), Best Cinematography, and Best Costume Design.
-In addition, Turner was nominated for Best Foreign Actress at the Sant Jordi Awards.
+It was also nominated for two Golden Globe Awards: Best Actress – Musical or Comedy (Turner) and Best Picture – Musical or Comedy.

 The title of the movie and the name of the main character refer to the 1959 Buddy Holly song of the same name, which is played over the film's opening credits.

 Plot

 In 1985, Peggy Sue Bodell attends her 25-year high school reunion, accompanied by her daughter, Beth, rather than her husband, Charlie, who was her high-school sweetheart.
 She and Charlie married right after graduation when Peggy Sue became pregnant, but have recently separated due to Charlie's infidelity.

 At the reunion, Peggy reconnects with her old high school girlfriends, Maddy and Carol.
 She ignores Charlie when he unexpectedly arrives.
 The emcee then announces the reunion's “king and queen": Richard Norvik, the former class geek who is now a billionaire inventor, and Peggy Sue.
 Overwhelmed, she faints onstage while being crowned.

 Peggy Sue awakens, only it is now 1960, her senior year of high school.
 Confused and disoriented, she decides to go home to her parents and act like everything is normal.
+At school, she breaks up with Charlie.
 Hoping that Richard Norvik can shed light on her situation, she befriends him and relates what happened.
 He disbelieves her story until Peggy Sue begins giving details about the future.
-She later decides to break up with Charlie.
-However, she wants to sleep with him after a party, but he panics and reminds her that she rebuffed him the weekend before.
-He takes her home, but instead of going inside, she goes to an all-night café where she sees fellow student Michael Fitzsimmons, an artsy loner who she always wished she had slept with.
-As they sit and talk, Peggy Sue learns they have much in common.
+Later, she wants to sleep with Charlie after a party, but he panics and reminds her that she rebuffed him the weekend before.
+He takes her home, but instead of going inside, she goes to an all-night café where she sees fellow student Michael Fitzsimmons, an artsy loner whom she always wished she had slept with.
+As they sit and talk about Hemingway and Kerouac, Peggy Sue learns they have much in common.
 They leave on his motorcycle and later have sex under the stars.

-The next night at a music bar, Michael wants Peggy to go to Utah with him and another female for a polygamous relationship where the two women support him while he writes.
+The next night at a music bar, Michael wants Peggy to go to Utah with him and another woman for a polygamous relationship in which the two women support him while he writes.
 She declines, telling him to use their night together as inspiration for his writing.
 Charlie happens to be singing at the bar, and she sees there is more to him than she realized.
 Charlie comes off the stage and speaks to a music agent who is there to evaluate him, but the agent is unimpressed.